ZeyQuanC/Text-Utilities-Cluster/README.md

 * Designed to run on **one machine** for testing/demo purposes.
 * Each script simulates a separate node in a distributed system.
 * Fully demonstrates **multithreading, multiprocessing, interprocess communication, and message brokering**.
+* Logs provide insight into distributed task execution for debugging or demonstration.